In this article, we will discuss different types of kitchen layouts used in homes and other buildings.

 A kitchen is usually equipped with a stove, a sink, utensils, refrigerator, microwave, dishwasher, facility for hot & cold water, etc. Kitchen is designed in such a way that all of the above listed equipment can easily fit into it.

-The main functions of a kitchen are to store food and other related equipment, to prepare and cook the food.
-Sometimes the tasks other than cooking, like washing the vessels are also done in the kitchen.
+The main functions of a kitchen are to store food and other related equipment, and to prepare and cook the food.
+Sometimes tasks other than cooking, like washing the vessels are also done in the kitchen.

 Besides homes and oﬃces, kitchens are also seen in restaurants, cafeterias, hotels, hospitals, etc. Which are used commercially to serve the people with diﬀerent varieties of food items for which in return people have to pay a certain amount of money.

 Diﬀerent places have diﬀerent types of kitchens with diﬀerent types of equipment and appliances.
 For example, a kitchen in a house is mainly used for cooking food for 5 to 10 people.

 But kitchens in hotels are designed to serve hundreds of people every day and also have large equipment for preparing & cooking food in a larger quantity and they also have a huge space for storage of kitchen appliances and other related stuﬀs for a cluster of people.